Yilmaz4/MandelbrotVoyage/README.md

 ![](https://github.com/Yilmaz4/MandelbrotVoyage/blob/main/ezgif-4-23ea85e69c.gif)

 The most you can zoom in is 10^14 due to the limiations of floating point numbers.
-I do plan to
+I do plan to use a library to increase the precision but I'm kind of a slow learner...

 System requirements: